personalmountains/CustomTabNames/README.md

 Some items are under dummy projects.
 For example, opening a file that's not in the solution puts it under a project named "Miscellaneous files", which would appear with `$(ProjectName)`.
 When `true`, these dummy projects are ignored and `$(ProjectName)` will expand to an empty string.
 Defaults to `true`.

 #### Ignore single project
-Doesn't expand $(ProjectName) if there's only one project in the solution.
+Doesn't expand `$(ProjectName)` if there's only one project in the solution.
 Defaults to `true`.

 #### Logging
-If true, a new entry 'CustomTabNames' is created in the Output window with logs from this extension.
+If true, a new entry "CustomTabNames" is created in the Output window with logs from this extension.
 Defaults to `false`.

 #### LoggingLevel
 Sets the maximum level to log.
 0=Error, 1=Warn, 2=Log, 3=Trace 4=Variable expansions.
-Ignored if `Logging` is `false.
+Ignored if `Logging` is `false`.
 Defaults to 2 (Log).

 #### Template
 The template string used to generate captions.
 Defaults to `$(ProjectName ':')$(FilterPath)$(Filename)`.